muxyz/website/network.md

 peer with.
 Each node will act as a gateway to the entire network, allowing the owner to benefit financially from it's use.

-## Motivation

-The world is moving towards being driven entirely by technology.
-Part of that move involves shifting our experiences to digital rather than physical services.
-In a world where everything is a service, we imagine there needs to be a system for interaction and model of development for these services.
-What's more, there's an opportunity to provide an economic incentive to every human being to participate and benefit from such a network.

-In our current world, the few dominate the many.
-The term FANG, has come to reference the global tech incumbents that rule our lives, our digital footprint and more.
-They benefit financially from all our actions and deliver addictive systems that are impossible to break free of.
-We have a chance to build a system in which these behaviours are removed, where the morals and ethics are coded into systems which are openly and transparently available for all to see and use.

 ## Mission

 The micro network's purpose is to create a truly open and free network for services that anyone can participate in and benefit from without